emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 ### `PROC LOGISTIC`

-To model categorical data yu use the `LOGISTIC` procedure.
+To model categorical data you use the `LOGISTIC` procedure.
 Some of the most common statements of this procedure are shown here:

 ```hl_lines="1 3"
 PROC LOGISTIC DATA=SAS-data-set <options>;